 The Company strives to communicate with shareholders and the investing community through the timely release of announcements to the SGX-ST via SGXNET.
-Financial results of the Company and the Group were released within 45 days remains from the respective quarter ended and within 60 days from the full-year financial year ended during the year.

-Following the recent amendments to Rule 705 of the Listing Manual of the SGX-ST ("Amended Listing Rules") which came into effect on 7 February 2020, the Company will not be required to carry out quarterly reporting of its financial results.
-Going forward, the Company will release announcements pertaining to the unaudited financial results of the Group on a half-yearly basis in accordance to the Amended Listing Rules.
-However, the Company will continue to keep shareholders updated on material developments relating to the Company and the Group in compliance with its continuing disclosure obligations, as and when appropriate.
-In addition, the Annual Report 2019 will be distributed to shareholders at least 14 clear days before the forthcoming AGM to be held on 29 June 2020.
-To further enhance its communication with investors, the Company has also enhanced its website through its Investor Relations at http://www.yongnamgroup.com/investor.html where the public can access information on the Group directly.
+Financial results of the Company and the Group were released within 45 days from the half-year ended and within 60 days from the full-year financial year ended during the year.
+The Company will continue to keep shareholders updated on material developments relating to the Company and the Group in compliance with its continuing disclosure obligations, as and when appropriate.
+To further enhance its communication with investors, the Company has also enhanced its website through its Investor Relations at https://yongnam.listedcompany.com/ where the public can access information on the Group directly.